schuhva/Music-Generation/doc/releases/2.09/Base_01.rst

 2.09 Some Examples
 ==================

-Four Exampels with diffrent manually defined chord patterns.
+Four Examples with different manually defined chord patterns.

-Functions which ar no longer part of this development step are **exported to the music\_generation.py file.** The file is found at the **end** of the page.
+Functions which are no longer part of this development step are **exported to the music\_generation.py file.** The file is found at the **end** of the page.